-Dr. Steve Carter and Dr. Shirley Vandersteen, Chartered Psychologists
+Dr. Steve Carter and Dr. Shirley Vandersteen, Registered Psychologists

 Let’s start with a disclaimer.
 There is nothing fun about a seriously dysfunctional family – one with violence, abuse, addictions, or other grave problems.
 Serious problems need serious help.
 We are going to talk about the normal, everyday issues that all families have to deal with.